 Medicare Has Premiums, Deductibles, Copayments, Coinsurance, and Other Costs.

-- There are three ways to mitigate the high cost of healthcare with Original Medicare: Medigap, Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B)., and a Medical Savings Account (MSA).
+- There are three ways to mitigate the high cost of healthcare with Original Medicare: Medigap, Medicare Advantage plans, and a Medical Savings Account (MSA).

 - Everyone’s health and financial situation are different.
 The correct Medicare plan is chosen by taking one’s health, finances, and plan availability into consideration.